gozepolat/ml_practice/README.md

 (The results are saved into data/pos_emotions_pred.csv and data/neg_emotions_pred.csv)

 # Overall and detailed results as the output of the code when run a single machine are available at:

     scores/summary.md
     scores/all_results_on_a_single_machine.md
+# Current best scores are available at:

+    scores/current_best_scores.md

 # Future work:
-* comparison with the other models, e.g. tf-idf with svm might perform better, since the data is not that big
+* Comparison with the other models, e.g. tf-idf with svm might perform better, since the data is not that big
-* other deep architectures and hyperparameter search
+* Other deep architectures and hyperparameter search
-* ensemble models
+* Ensemble models